automl/auto-sklearn/development/_sources/manual.rst.txt

     We provide examples on using *auto-sklearn* for multiple use cases ranging from simple classification to advanced uses such as feature importance, parallel runs and customization.
-They can be found in the :ref:`sphx_glr_examples`.
+They can be found in the :ref:`examples`.

 .. collapse:: <b>Material from talks and presentations</b>